 The political career of Woodrow Wilson is chronicled, beginning with his decision to leave his post at Princeton to run for Governor of New Jersey, and his subsequent ascent to the Presidency of the United States.
 During his terms in office, Wilson must deal with the death of his first wife, the onslaught of German hostilities leading to American involvement in the Great War, and his own country's reticence to join the League of Nations.
 Written by

 Shannon Patrick Sullivan <firstname.lastname@example.org>

-Per the 'Guinness Book of Movie Facts & Feats', the production of surpassed Gone with the Wind as the most expensive movie ever produced up to that time.
+Per the 'Guinness Book of Movie Facts & Feats', this movie production surpassed Gone with the Wind (1939) as the most expensive movie ever produced up to that time.
 See more »

 In the scene where Wilson's cabinet is meeting to discuss the sinking of the Lusitania in May 1915, a map of Europe on the wall plainly shows numerous countries and borders, including Poland, Czechoslovakia, and the Baltic States, that came into being only after World War I. See more »

 This is really a great movie.
 I've been trying to track it down for years and just found it on the Fox Movie Channel last night.
 The script is well written and for a Hollywood bio-pic it is pretty historically accurate.
 I thought Knox was excellent as Wilson and wished he had done more high profile movies.
 And I was also very impressed by the high production values.

 Don't know how much Zanuck spent on it but it was all up there on the screen.
 The Technicolor of those times is always lovely to look at too.
 Of course it came out in the middle of World War II, so a slight excess of flag-waving is to be expected.
 And any cast of supporting actors that runs the gamut from Thomas Mitchell to Vincent Price can't be all bad either.
 An altogether entertaining top quality movie.

 14 of 15 people found this review helpful.